How To Plan A Trip On Google Maps (2026 Update)

 Maybe you’ll be spending a few nights in a single location.
 Use Google Maps to know the proximity and travel time between where you might stay and the places you’ll be seeing during the day.
 Ask yourself:

-- How much do you want to spend on Ubering or Taxiing?
+• How much do you want to spend on Ubers or taxis?

-- Are you up for taking local transportation?
+• Are you up for taking mass transportation?

-If you’re on some kind of schedule and your time is limited – which is most people – then you’ll likely want to take a sensible route that can get you to your main destination efficiently.
+If you’re on some kind of schedule and your time is limited – like most people – then you’ll likely want to take a sensible route that can get you to your main destination efficiently.
 Google Maps will help you do that.

 But you don’t want to rush past potentially interesting places on your road trip.